PORTFOLIO - GENERAL

 Tenā koutou katoa,

-Welcome to the Ngatarawa and Ohiti Ahu Whenua Trusts website.
+Welcome to the Ngatarawa Ahu Whenua Trusts website.
 We are constantly looking for ways to improve our communications with the owners and beneficiaries of this beautiful land in which we are entrusted to govern the affairs with integrity.
 This website was recommended at the 2014 Annual General Meeting to help us achieve our communication goals and more recently at the 2018 Annual General Meeting it was requested that we gather information and historical information about this beautiful whenua and post it up on this website to help us all learn more about our history.

 The trust also administers tertiary grants to recognise the pursuit of academic excellence, knowledge and qualifications of our landowners and their descendants.
 The landowners contribute to the criteria of this scholarship at the Annual General Meeting.
 The current criteria can be viewed on this website.